Fundamentals of Mechanical Engineering

 Vectors

-Forces have both magnitude (size) and direction, making them vectors.
+Forces have both magnitude (size) and direction, which makes them vectors.

 Vector Representation